Hi.World | Hallesche

 Remote working from abroad?

 Would you like your employees to perceive you as an even more flexible employer and offer them the opportunity to work from abroad?
-With our Hi.Traveller tariff, you can do just that.
-Your employees are comprehensively insured abroad – regardless of where they are working from.
-Simply contact us for an individual offer.
+Then it is important for you as an employer to protect your employees from unforeseeable costs with an international health insurance plan as your duty of care

 Up to 365 days